About backup proxy for VMware

 - Backup proxy is a client-side component and is installed either on VMware ESXi Hypervisor or ESXi Host managed through vCenter Server.

-- After deploying a backup proxy, you must register it with Phoenix.
+- After deploying a backup proxy, you must register it with Druva.

-- The backup proxy performs a backup of virtual machines, based on the backup schedule, by creating snapshots of the virtual machines and sending these snapshots to the assigned storage.
+- The backup proxy performs a backup of virtual machines, based on the backup schedule, by creating recovery points of the virtual machines and sending these recovery points to the assigned storage.

-- The backup proxy also supports application-aware data protection of MS-SQL servers.
+- The backup proxy also supports application-aware data protection of MS-SQL server.

 |In this mode, the ESX/ESXi host reads data from storage and sends it across a network to the backup proxy.
 With NBD transport, large virtual disks can take a long time to transmit as the data is transferred over the network to the backup proxy.|